TelenorStartIoT/tutorials/02-fipy-mqtt/README.md

 ### 6.5 Modify the Program's Network Configuration

+Note: If you are using the LTE-M network, you do not have to change the network configurations

 The program you downloaded is by default configured to use the LTE-M (Cat M1) network.
 If you open the [main.py](https://github.com/TelenorStartIoT/fipy-dev-kit-mqtt/blob/master/main.py) file you will se the following code at line 27-32: